-7.3 Where regulators/enforcement bodies have a choice of enforcement tools/powers, what considerations do they take into account in determining which tools/powers to use?
+7.4 Where regulators/enforcement bodies have a choice of enforcement tools/powers, what considerations do they take into account in determining which tools/powers to use?

-It appears that regulatory agencies primarily consider the nature of the legal violation and the extent of its unfairness.
-Depending on the type of violation, they can order the cessation of the infringing activities or mandate appropriate compensation.
-Additionally, depending on the severity of the unfairness, they may simply require corrective measures or pursue criminal proceedings alongside.
+Regulators/enforcement bodies mainly consider the form of violation and the extent of the unreasonableness of such violation.
+Depending on the form of the violation, regulators may order suspension of such act of violation or appropriate compensation.
+Also, depending on the extent of unreasonableness, regulators may simply issue a corrective measure or concurrently pursue criminal proceedings.

-7.4 Describe the relevant rules and procedures that must be followed by such bodies (e.g., administrative, judicial).
+7.5 Describe the relevant rules and procedures that must be followed by such bodies (e.g., administrative, judicial).